lukogex/tech-radar-hugo/README.md

 ### Source Code

-The javascript source code of the radar has been copied from [here](https://github.com/agilepartner/tech-radar-js).
+The javascript source code of the radar has been copied initially from [here](https://github.com/agilepartner/tech-radar-js).

 ## License